KeshavNayyar1/Exploring-the-Link-Between-Crime-Rates-Unemployment-and-Graduation-Rates-in-Maryland/README.md

 The results strongly suggest that higher murder rates are associated with lower graduation rates in the counties analyzed.
 Given the significance of the results, policymakers could consider the potential impacts of violent crime on educational outcomes in their decision-making.

+This Python code uses matplotlib and seaborn to generate scatter plots showing the relationship between graduation rates and different crime categories.
+It first merges two DataFrames (df_graduationrate and df_county_recent) on a common column (County and JURISDICTION).
+The code then iterates over a list of crime categories like murder, robbery, and assault, and for each category, it creates a scatter plot with the graduation rate on the x-axis and the specific crime rate on the y-axis.
+The graph size is kept small for better display in-line, with transparency and smaller point sizes to improve clarity.
+The plot grid and layout are automatically adjusted to improve readability.

 <img width="1139" alt="Screenshot 2024-09-08 at 12 17 45 PM" src="https://github.com/user-attachments/assets/722c467e-4606-4ede-943c-077d825d4799">